katheich/project-1/README.md

 ### Board layout

-- kept a single array of continuously increasing numbers to track the cells
+- Used a single array of continuously increasing numbers to track the cells
-- created two basic functions to navigate this array as intended:
+- Created two basic functions to navigate this array as intended:
   - `getXY`: for each cell, calculate the X and Y coordinate (used for distance calculations)
     ```js
     function getXY(position) {